JoshBroomberg/easy-jupyter/README.md

 **NOTE: Easy Jupyter is Mac/Linux only**.
 This will change soon.

 - Install Docker and launch the docker Daemon.
+  - The best way to install Docker is via the docker Desktop app.
+Find the mac install link [here](https://docs.docker.com/docker-for-mac/install/)
+  - To launch the Docker daemon with the Mac app, simply open the application and wait until the status in the menu bar shows that docker has launched.
-Note that the number of cores/RAM can be set under advanced preferences in the Docker menu bar app.
+  - Note that the number of cores/RAM can be set under advanced preferences in the Docker menu bar app.
 These settings control the resources available to Jupyter.

 - Clone this repository and cd into it: `git clone git@github.com:JoshBroomberg/easy-jupyter.git && cd easy-jupyter`

 - Run `bash install.sh && source ~/.bash_profile`.
 This will install the execution shim into your bash profile and reload your terminal.

-  - If you get a permission error, you may need to make this file executable with `chmod +x ./install.sh)`.
+  - If you get a permission error, you may need to make this file executable with `chmod +x ./install.sh`.
   - You need to run `source ~/.bash_profile` in every terminal window which was open prior to install.
 It may be easier to simply restart the terminal.